- Carol Thompson

 All documents filed in the Supreme Court should be on 8 1/2 x 11 paper.
 See Rule 1.01(b), W.R.A.P.
 When attaching pleadings prepared on 8 /12 x 14, they are to be reduced to 8 1/2 " x 11" paper.

-The required attachment is the order or judgment from which the appeal is being taken.
+The required attachment is the copy of the judgment or final order appealed from and the trial court’s written and/or oral reasons for judgment, if any, and the statement of costs required by rule 10.01.
 See Rule 7.01(j), W.R.A.P.
 Don't attach copies of other documents which will be designated and found in the record.
 Attachments on a brief are not a substitute for the designation of record.
 Likewise, don't attach copies of depositions or other documents that were never made part of the record in district court.

 No, the Supreme Court instituted mandatory electronic filing for all attorneys.
 Wyoming Rules of Appellate Procedure 1.07 prohibits fax filings in the Supreme Court.